VictorLiwentao/Pet-Adoption-Database-System/doc/Project Report.md

    Our advanced database programs — including transactions, stored procedures, triggers, and constraints — were designed to enhance the completeness and usability of our pet adoption application.
    Constraints (such as primary keys, foreign keys, and attribute-level checks) ensure that the database always maintains valid and consistent data.
 For example, by enforcing relationships between users, shelters, pets, and adoption requests, we prevent invalid or orphaned records that could confuse users.

-   Transactions allow us to group multiple operations together safely, guaranteeing that key activities — such as submitting an adoption request and updating pet availability — are completed reliably.
+   Transactions allow us to group multiple operations together safely, guaranteeing that key activities such as submitting an adoption request and updating pet availability are completed reliably.
+When a user submits an adoption request and the system updates the pet’s availability, we wrap those steps in a single transaction.
+That way, either both changes succeed or both fail, so we never end up with a “ghost” request or a pet left incorrectly marked as available.

    Stored procedures improve the efficiency and reusability of complex operations, such as generating reports on shelter adoption rates or filtering senior pets needing promotion.
+For example, our FindSeniorPetsNeedingAdoption routine lets us quickly generate a list of older animals with no pending or approved requests, so shelters can immediately focus promotion efforts where it’s most needed.
+Another example is the FindSuitablePets procedure bundles complex search logic—by type, age, size, and medical history—into one call, keeping our application code clean and letting us tweak search criteria in one place without hunting through the backend.

    Triggers automate important background tasks.
 For instance, when a new adoption request is inserted, a trigger can automatically update related status fields without requiring extra logic in the frontend application.
-This reduces manual work, ensures consistency, and helps maintain smooth real-time operations.

-   Overall, these advanced database features complement our application by ensuring data quality, improving operational reliability, automating routine maintenance tasks, and providing faster, more scalable backend processing to support user interactions.
+We used triggers to automate updates in our adoption statistics.
+When a new adoption request is created, a trigger automatically increments the total requests counter.
+Similarly, when a request’s status changes to “Approved,” another trigger updates the total adoptions count or inserts a new statistics record if necessary.

+   Overall, these advanced concepts ensure that:
+   1. Data quality is enforced at the database level.
+	2. Operations (like requests plus availability updates) remain atomic and reliable.
+	3. Routine maintenance (updating counters, generating reports) is automated, keeping application code simpler.
+	4. Complex queries live in reusable procedures, boosting performance and maintainability.

 ## Q7: Each team member should describe one technical challenge that the team encountered.
 This should be sufficiently detailed such that another future team could use this as helpful advice if they were to start a similar project or where to maintain your project.
 ###   A: